bertofurth/Seagate-Central-Utils/procps/README-procps.md

     scp admin@192.0.2.99:/usr/lib/libncurses.so.5.0.7 sc-libs/usr/lib/

+Note, if you *really* don't want to link against the ncurses libraries on the Seagate Central then you can build your own version by reading and following the instructions in the "build-procps-01-ncurses-headers.sh" script.

 ### Troubleshooting Installation
 #### UNKNOWN version
 When checking the version of procps tools using the "--version" command